RZEROSTERN/php-utils/xorcrypto/README.md

-php-utils
+XOR Cryptography for PHP
 =========
+This utility is intended for making cryptography with XOR logic operation.
+It's intended for give a little bit of security inside a system in many business processes like logins, static keys, etc.

-Here you'll have many utilities made with love by me :).
-You may use it for your commercial or non-commercial developments under CC-BY-SA 4.0 License.
-If you find bugs, please contact me.
+If you find bugs, please tell me.

+Peace !!!